 Aviva is committed to provide the necessary support & information on fraud as required through Life and General Councils and co-ordinate with law enforcement agencies for exchange of information.
 Necessary information on Frauds can be shared amongst all insurers through respective Councils / Forums.
-Requirements of dealing with law enforcement agencies have been broadly categorized in following two categories:-
+Requirements of dealing with law enforcement agencies have been broadly categorized as follows: